-I have spoken with a few co-workers about what they are being advised to buy when they drop by their bank to top up their RRSP’s for 2012, and to no surprise every one was advised that what they should do is buy the Bank’s “Balanced” Mutual Fund just to be safe.
+I have spoken with a few co-workers about how they are being told to buy when they drop by their bank to top up their RRSP’s for 2012, and to no surprise every one was advised that what they should do is buy the Bank’s “Balanced” Mutual Fund just to be safe.
 One or two of them got told to buy a 5 year GIC as well, which also caused me to chuckle but let’s stay focused on the concept of a Balanced Mutual Fund.

 Our friend Rob Carrick has already written about Lousy Balanced Funds and the Globe and Mail has also written about Seeking some Balance in Balanced Funds and you should read both of those articles if you are even thinking about buying a “Balanced” Mutual Fund or ETF.

 Just a cursory investigation gives you the following 4 “Balanced Funds” that are available:

 - CIBC Canadian Equity Balanced MER 2.0%

 - BMO SelectClass® Balanced Portfolio (Series A) MER 2.48%